 Acknowledgements: Picture: Mary Wollstonecraft – frontispiece of Memoirs of the author of A vindication of the rights of woman, William Godwin, 2d ed.
 1798.
 James Heath (1757–1834), engraved from the painting of John Opie (1761–1807).
 Sourced from Wikmedia Commons.
 Believed to be in the public domain.
 The picture of the cover of ‘Vindication’ was sourced from Wikimedia Commons and believed to be in the public domain.

-How to cite this article: Burke, B. (2004) ‘Mary Wollstonecraft on education’, the encyclopedia of informal education. [ http://infed.org/mobi/mary-wollstonecraft-on-education/.
+How to cite this article: Burke, B. (2004) ‘Mary Wollstonecraft on education’, The encyclopedia of pedagogy and informal education. [ https://infed.org/mobi/mary-wollstonecraft-on-education/.
 Retrieved: insert date]

 © Barry Burke 2004